Incomings School of Technology: Why study at the Eastern Switzerland University of Applied Sciences?

 Please note our application deadlines:

-30 November for the spring semester
+1. November for spring semester

 Erasmus / Swiss European Mobility Programme (SEMP)

 You have decided you would you like to spend one or two Erasmus semesters at the Eastern Switzerland University of Applied Sciences.
 As a student from one of our partner universities in the Erasmus programme you are welcome to study at our university for a minimum of 3 months and a maximum of 12 months.
 Please note that Switzerland is currently not a programme country so you will receive a study grant under the Swiss European Mobility Programme (SEMP).
-You sign a SEMP grant agreement and your grant will be paid to you after your arrival.
+You sign a SEMP grant agreement and your grant will be paid to you just before your arrival.
 Please contact the International Office at your home university to be nominated for this student exchange.

 Spring semester 2021